wanelo/wanelo.github.io/_drafts/2014-03-18-capistrano-you-have-changed.md

 cap deploy -S branch=foo
 ```

 you will now receive `invalid option: -S`.
-The standard practice now is to either pass them in as environment variables.
+The standard practice now is to pass them in as environment variables.
 For example, in our deploy.rb file we have this:

 ```ruby
 set :branch, ENV["REVISION"] || ENV["BRANCH_NAME"] || "master"